PEGGY-CAO/7100GUI-18spring/README.md

 # 7100GUI-18spring
 This GUI is designed for EEG test.
-It is used to collect user's data. playMusic.py is used to run the GUI.
+It is used to collect user's data.
+PlayMusic.py is used to run the GUI.
+Please ignore GUI.py

 LetItRain.mp3 is used to test.